Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

-As mentioned earlier, the first two examples of a tractable $\omega$-categorical cheese for a finite-domain PCSP that is not finitely tractable have recently been provided by Mottet~\cite[Propositions~35 and~36]{Mottet_2025}.
-Our results compare to the results of that work as follows.
-First, Mottet's finite-domain PCSPs~\cite[Theorem 2]{Mottet_2025} are reducible to the associated $\omega$-categorical templates under \emph{gadget reductions}, which are the specific form of Datalog-reductions stemming from pp-constructions.
+Our results in Theorem~\ref{thm:main_theorem_sandwiches} compare to the above-mentioned examples of tractable $\omega$-categorical cheeses for finite-domain PCSPs that are not finitely tractable from~\cite[Props.~35 and~36]{Mottet_2025} as follows.

+First, the PCSPs from~\cite[Thm.~2]{Mottet_2025} are reducible to the associated $\omega$-categorical templates under gadget reductions.
 The main advantage of gadget reductions over general Datalog-reductions is that, in many settings, gadget reductions between (P)CSPs are captured by the transfer of height-1 identities between polymorphism clones (or more generally \emph{polymorphism minions}); see~\cite{dalmau2024local}.
-As a trade-off for the generality of our result (Theorem~\ref{thm:main_theorem_sandwiches}), our Datalog-reductions are not given in terms of gadgets; in fact, one can formally prove that, in many cases, our finite-domain PCSPs do not admit a gadget reduction to the original $\omega$-categorical template (Example~\ref{ex:two_ex}).
-Second, Mottet's work~\cite{Mottet_2025} also contains a result (Theorem~1) showing that every CSP within the scope of the Bodirsky-Pinsker conjecture is polynomial-time equivalent to the PCSP of a half-infinite template, more precisely a template $(\struct{S}_1,\struct{S}_2)$ such that $\struct{S}_1$ is in the scope of the Bodirsky-Pinsker conjecture and $\struct{S}_2$ is finite.
+While Theorem~\ref{thm:main_theorem_sandwiches_basic} generalizes these cases, its construction fails to ensure that the resulting PCSP is not finitely tractable in general.
+To address this, Theorem~\ref{thm:main_theorem_sandwiches} employs Datalog-reductions rather than gadget-reductions.
+Notably, it can be shown that in many cases, the resulting finite-domain PCSPs do not admit a gadget reduction to the original $\omega$-categorical template (Example~\ref{ex:two_ex}).

+Second,~\cite{Mottet_2025} also contains a result (Theorem~1) showing that every CSP within the scope of the Bodirsky-Pinsker conjecture is polynomial-time equivalent to the PCSP of a half-infinite template, more precisely a template $(\struct{S}_1,\struct{S}_2)$ such that $\struct{S}_1$ is in the scope of the Bodirsky-Pinsker conjecture and $\struct{S}_2$ is finite.
 In contrast, our Theorem~\ref{thm:main_theorem_sandwiches} provides non-finitely tractable finite-domain PCSP templates $(\struct{S}_1,\struct{S}_2)$ sandwiching a given structure $\struct{A}$ from Conjecture~\ref{conj:bodirsky_pinsker} up to Datalog interreducibility.
 Since our PCSP templates $(\struct{S}_1,\struct{S}_2)$ are finite and not half-infinite, we cannot guarantee polynomial-time equivalence between $\PCSP(\struct{S}_1,\struct{S}_2)$ and $\CSP(\struct{A})$.
-However, our construction still allows us to approximate $\CSP(\struct{A})$ to an arbitrary degree in the sense of item~\ref{item:sandwichthm7} in Theorem~\ref{thm:main_theorem_sandwiches}.
+However, we may still approximate $\CSP(\struct{A})$ to an arbitrary degree in the sense of Theorem~\ref{thm:main_theorem_sandwiches}(\ref{item:sandwichthm6}).